xL1fer/RI_2022_2023/README.md

 # RI-2022 practical assignment (IR-system)

-This repository contains the started code to build a fully functional IR system, it was projected to serve as guidelines to the RI students during their class assignments.
-Here, the students will find a definition of a generic enough search engine API, that they should complete with the most adequate IR methods learned during the classes.
+Fully functional IR system.
+Here, there can be find a definition of a generic enough search engine API, that was completed and implemented with the most adequate IR methods learned during the classes.

 ## Table-of-Contents